 Agenda templates for virtual site visits are now available.

-CEPH will make a determination about the format for 2021 visits as information becomes available and will define each visit's format no later than three months prior to the scheduled first day.
-If you have any questions about your upcoming accreditation review, contact CEPH staff at firstname.lastname@example.org.
+CEPH will make determinations about visit formats on a rolling basis as information becomes available and will define each visit's format no later than three months prior to the scheduled first day.
+If you have any questions about your upcoming accreditation review, contact CEPH staff at email@example.com.